geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/gn/index.rst

 A description of the options follows:

 - **Site** - Information about the GeoNetwork site you wish to harvest from.
-The url should have the format: ``http[s]://server[:port]/geonetwork``.
+The **URL** should have the format: ``http[s]://server[:port]/geonetwork``.
 If you want to search privileged metadata you have to specify account credentials that are valid on the remote GeoNetwork site.
-The name parameter is just a short description that will be used as the name for this instance of the GeoNetwork harvester.
+The **Name** parameter is a short description of the remote site that will be used as the name for this instance of the GeoNetwork harvester.

   - **Set categories if exist locally** - This option allows to maintain category assignments.
 If the metadata belongs to a category on the remote site and a category with the same name is present on the local site, then the harvested metadata will be assigned to that category if this option is checked on.

   - **Use full MEF format** - If checked, then the remote site will include any thumbnails and data files with the metadata record they are attached too.
 The option refers to the fact that the MEF file type used to in this case will be the **full** export type.

-  - **XSL filter name** - This option will apply a custom XSL filter before the record is inserted in local node.
+  - **XSL filter name** - This option will apply a custom XSL filter to the metadata record before it is inserted into the local database.
 A common use case is to anoymize metadata records using the anonymizer process which remove or rename contact personal information (See the :ref:`processing` section for more information).

 - **Search criteria** - In this section you can specify search parameters to select metadata records for harvesting.
 The parameters are the same or similar to those found on the GeoNetwork search form.